abh1navv/learning-notes/LearningToLearn.md

     - you can have temporary frustration when you think you are not growing in a area
     - Deliberate practice needs:
         1. Specific goals - push yourself to the edge of your limits
-        2. Intense focus - work towards it in focussed mode
+        2. Intense focus - work towards it in focused mode
         3. Immediate feedback - from mentors or peers
         4. Frequent discomfort - when you are not moving forward
     - Start with a discomfort zone and try to bridge the gap.
 Once you reach a comfort zone, get feedbacks for improvement and define the next step.